-Non-Discrimination/ Inclusion Statement
+Non-Discrimination/Inclusion Statement

 The University of Notre Dame is committed to social justice.
 I concur with that commitment and strive to maintain a positive learning environment based on open communication, mutual respect, and non-discrimination.
 In this class we will not discriminate on the basis of race, sex, age, disability, veteran status, religion, sexual orientation, color or national origin.
 Any suggestions as to how to further such a positive and open environment will be appreciated and given serious consideration.
-If you are a person with a disability and anticipate needing any type of accommodation in order to participate, please advise me and we will work with the Office for Students with Disabilities to make appropriate arrangements.
+If you anticipate needing any type of accommodation in order to participate, please advise me and we will work with the Sara Bea Center for Student Accessibility Services to make appropriate arrangements.
 (My thanks to Kevin Barry for the suggested wording of this.)